w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 * [EPUB Accessibility 1.1](https://w3c.github.io/epub-specs/epub33/a11y/)
 * [EPUB Accessibility Techniques 1.1](https://w3c.github.io/epub-specs/epub33/a11y-tech/)

+EPUB does not fit neatly into the web ecosystem.
+The content of an EPUB is web stuff: HTML, CSS, images, videos, etc. But EPUBs are not often displayed directly in browsers.
+Even if the content of an EPUB does appear in a browser, it will have been heavily processed by the reading system; at the very least embedded in an iframe on a page that creates the user interface.
+More likely, the content will be rendered with a webview in an app.
+Among other things, this means that the content creator does not control what the end user sees.

+The relationship between the content creator and the end user may be more mediated than is typical on the web.
+Publishers who create EPUBs seldom provide books directly to the public, but instead work through distributors, retailers, and libraries.

 ## Goals

 * to create a universal standard for the creation, distribution, and consumption of digital books